mgouzenko/vimconfig/README.md

 ![Alt text](./screenshots/prompt.png)

-The generated prompt can be configured to do many things, but these are the most important for me, personally:
+The generated prompt can be configured to do many things, but these are the most important for me personally:

-1) Smart directory listing: the prompt calculates how deep you are in your file system, and abbreviates the path so that it doesn't get too long.
+1. **Smart directory listing:** the prompt calculates how deep you are in your file system, and abbreviates the path so that it doesn't get too long.
-2) Git branch: if you're in a git repo, the prompt tells you which branch you're on.
+2. **Git branch:** if you're in a git repo, the prompt tells you which branch you're on.
-3) Hostname: The promptline lists the hostname, but only if you've ssh'ed into the machine.
+3. **Hostname:** The promptline lists the hostname, but only if you've ssh'ed into the machine.

 To get a basic promptline going, you need powerline.
 Once you have that installed properly, you can run the following script to generate and install a better promptline: